quattor/documentation/docs/template-library-core/aii_opennebula_schema.rst

         - Description: The optional memoryBacking element may contain several elements that influence how virtual memory pages are backed by host pages. hugepages: This tells the hypervisor that the guest should have its memory allocated using hugepages instead of the normal native page size. nosharepages: Instructs hypervisor to disable shared pages (memory merge, KSM) for this domain. locked: When set and supported by the hypervisor, memory pages belonging to the domain will be locked in hosts memory and the host will not be allowed to swap them out, which might be required for some workloads such as real-time.
 For QEMU/KVM guests, the memory used by the QEMU process itself will be locked too: unlike guest memory, this is an amount libvirt has no way of figuring out in advance, so it has to remove the limit on locked memory altogether.
 Thus, enabling this option opens up to a potential security risk: the host will be unable to reclaim the locked memory back from the guest when its running out of memory, which means a malicious guest allocating large amounts of locked memory could cause a denial-of-service attach on the host.
         - Optional
         - Type: string
+    - *opennebula_vmtemplate/topology*
+        - Description: Set up OpenNebula to control how VM resources are mapped onto the hypervisor ones.
+These settings will help you to fine tune the performance of VMs.
+In OpenNebula the virtual topology of a VM is defined by the number of sockets, cores and threads.
+We assume that a NUMA node or cell is equivalent to a socket.
+        - Optional
+        - Type: opennebula_topology
     - *opennebula_vmtemplate/vmgroup*
         - Description: Request existing VM Group and roles.
 A VM Group defines a set of related VMs, and associated placement constraints for the VMs in the group.
 A VM Group allows you to place together (or separately) ceartain VMs (or VM classes, roles).
 VMGroups will help you to optimize the performance (e.g. not placing all the cpu bound VMs in the same host) or improve the fault tolerance (e.g. not placing all your front-ends in the same host) of your multi-VM applications.
         - Optional
         - Type: opennebula_vmtemplate_vmgroup
+    - *opennebula_vmtemplate/hiddenkvm*
+        - Description: Hide the KVM hypervisor from standard MSR based discovery.
+Useful to use PCI PT with some GPU cards or operating systems.
+More info: https://libvirt.org/formatdomain.html#hypervisor-features.
+        - Optional
+        - Type: boolean
+    - *opennebula_vmtemplate/hypervclock*
+        - Description: Use Virtual Machine Timer Management: https://libvirt.org/formatdomain.html#time-keeping
+        - Optional
+        - Type: boolean

 Variables
 ---------